 Migration Step 4.
 Data Migration on a Budget

-Magento has a separate program to help you move data to the new store: Magento Data Migration Tool.
+Magento has a separate program to help you move data to the new store: the Magento Data Migration Tool.
 It’s a good solution for Magento database migration and for moving data but you need to know what you are doing in order to use it properly.
-For example, moving products with custom attributes requires manual editing using this file.
+For example, moving products with custom attributes requires manual editing using.

 Migration Step 5.
 Optimization & Security on a Budget

-This step is optional – which means we are not going to include it into our $1000 budget migration.
+This step is optional which means we are not going to include it into our $1000 migration budget.
 You’ll have to live with any bugs or errors you get after the migration.

 Post-migration support is necessary for large Magento stores.
-If you don’t have a lot of extensions chances are you don’t need to worry about this step.
+If you don’t have a lot of extensions, the chances are that you don’t need to worry about this step.

 - Extensions.
 You’ll have to keep your third-party extensions as few as possible.
-First, because you don’t have a lot of money to buy more than 3 or 5 and second because not all extensions will be supported by your theme or compatible with one another.
+First, because you don’t have a lot of money to buy more than 3 or 5.
+And second, because not all extensions will be supported by your theme or be compatible with one another.

 - Post-release polishing is an optional thing that is not necessary for small or medium stores that don’t face extreme spikes in user activity due to seasonality or marketing events.
 This step is easy to save for later when you are bigger.

 The more customizations and extensions you have, the bigger your budget should be.
-In order to create a more or less precise picture of your future data migration, you’ll have to factor in all data structure inconsistencies, differences in the architecture, library and platform capabilities.
+In order to create a more or less precise picture of your future data migration, you’ll have to factor in all the data structure inconsistencies, differences in the architecture, library and platform capabilities, among other things.

-We think that Magento 2 migration cost in 2020 will slightly increase because of the hype around the end-of-life support for the first version of the platform that occurred in the summer of 2020.
+We think that the Magento 2 migration cost in 2021 will slightly increase because of the hype around the end-of-life support for the first version of the platform that occurred in the summer of 2020.

-Those online store owners who delayed the inevitable move should hurry up unless they fall behind on security.
+Those online store owners who delayed the inevitable move should hurry up unless they wish to risk falling behind on security.

-We still have several slots for Magento migration projects for 2020, so get in touch and let’s discuss your store migration.
+We still have several slots for Magento website migration projects for 2021, so get in touch, and let's discuss your.